Buying a home

 New South Wales and Victoria

 Unlike Queensland, in Victoria and New South Wales the buyer becomes responsible for any damage on the settlement date.
-Technically, the property is the responsibility of the seller up until settlement date, but it’s recommended that buyers get insurance from the time the seller signs the contract, just to be on the safe side.
+Technically, the property is the responsibility of the seller up until settlement date.

 While it’s not legally required, your mortgage lender may expect you to take out insurance before settlement.